Judge grants injunction against Ballinamore protesters

 An aerial view of the building in Ballinamore Co Leitrim that has been proposed to accommodate asylum seekers.
 Photograph: Lorraine Teevan

-The court heard there had been an attempt to burn down a Tesco store attached to the 25-apartment building at Rock Centre.
-A two metre high wire fence has also been erected around it to prevent workers getting in and security personnel and workers have also been subject to threats and intimidation, it was claimed.
+The High Court heard there had been an attempt to burn down a Tesco store attached to the 25-apartment building at Rock Centre.
+A two-metre high wire fence has also been erected around it to prevent workers getting in and security personnel and workers have also been subject to threats and intimidation, it was claimed.

 Among those injuncted from protesting outside the Rock Centre in Ballinamore are local Fine Gael councillor Ita Reynolds, auctioneer Gordon Hughes, pharmacist Brian Cribbin and local businessman Adrian Smith.